Georgia Living Trust for Husband and Wife with Minor and or Adult Children

 • Preview Living Trust for Husband and Wife with Minor and or Adult Children

-• Identify the trustors by entering the names of the husband and wife.
+• Identify the Trustors by entering the names of both spouses at the beginning of the form.

-• List all assets intended to be included in the trust.
+• List all assets to be included in the trust, specifying details such as property addresses and account numbers.

 In most cases, this form does not require notarization.
 However, some jurisdictions or signing circumstances might.
 US Legal Forms offers online notarization powered by Notarize, accessible 24/7 for a quick, remote process.